-- · Clean the lights frequently to maximize visibility. - · Replace burned out bulbs promptly.
+- · Clean the lights frequently to maximize visibility. - Replace burned out lights promptly.

-Do not operate this vehicle at night or in low light if any bulbs are burned out.
-Poor lighting reduces visibility that could cause an accident resulting in severe injury or death.
+Do not operate this vehicle at night or in low light if any lights are burned out.
+Poor light-ing reduces visibility that could cause an accident resulting in severe injury or death.